erpc-io/eRPC/README.md

    * We must ensure that a small response message packet or a credit return packet is never delayed by TX queueing (even by congestion control--related TX queueing) or we'll mess up RTT measurement.
+   * Credit return packets will need the packet number field so that the receiver can match RTT.

 ## Longer-term TODOs
  * Optimize Mellanox drivers `post_send` and `poll_cq`, including memcpy,